niuers/Distributed-System-Design-Review/Approach System Design Questions.md

   * API and object-oriented design

 # Step 4: Scale the design
+## Step 1: Optimize
+1. Solve Problems
+   * Pull vs Push
+   * Memcached QPS vs. MySQL: about 100~1000 times faster
+1. More Features
+   * Like, Follow & Unfollow, Ads
+1. Special Cases

+## Step 2: Maintenance
+1. Robust
+   * Fail of server, DB
+1. Scalability
+   * How to expand the system and handle jump of QPS
 ## Identify and address bottlenecks, given the constraints.
 1. For example, do you need the following to address scalability issues?
   Load balancer